nomemory/tutorial-java8-streams-lambdas/README.md

 * passed around → the lambda can be passed as parameter or referenced by a variable.

 **Bad News**:
 * Lambdas technically don't let you do anything that you couldn't do prior to **Java 8**.
-In a way lambdas are nothing more than syntactic sugar.
+For the eye of the programmer lambdas can be seen as "syntactic" sugar for anonymous inner classes (even if they are implemented differently and they generate different instructions after compilation).

 **Good news**:
 * You are no longer required to write long and tedious declarations (remember *Anonymous Classes...*).